 - 7 Eco-Friendly Fabrics to Upgrade Your Wardrobe (& 3 to Avoid)

-But ultimately, it’s all about what you feel amazing in.
+But ultimately, learning how to clean out your wardrobe is all about finding items that you feel amazing in.
 So you’ll have to run your own tests during your quarantine closet cleanout.
 Throw on your favorite pieces and figure out exactly what it is that you love about them.
 Then try on your least favorite pieces and pinpoint what makes you feel bleh in them.
 I recommend even writing down your thoughts, so you can keep track of the colors, styles, pieces, and materials you want more of in your closet.

 Only keep the stuff that fits

 No “fat” jeans “in case” are allowed here (unless you wear them for a specific health reason, like endometriosis bloating).
 No “goal” dresses.
 Everything in your closet should look and feel amazing right now.
 Anything you see in your closet should be an option for you to wear.
 The better your clothes fit, the more likely you’ll wear them.
 If they don’t fit, you won’t wear them (and you won’t feel good in them), so they’re just a waste of physical and mental space.

 If you love something that doesn’t fit you right now for one reason or another, store it away.
 You can take it back out when the time is right.
 On the other hand, if something is too big or too small and you don’t absolutely love it and you can’t think of the last time you wore it, toss it in the “to sell” pile - this will make learning to clean out a closet much easier.